CedricDeVijt/ComputerScienceNotes/Bachelor 3/Distributed systems/TLDR.md

-## 1 Introduction
+# 1 Introduction

-### Definitions
+## Definitions

-**Service**: part of a computer system managing a collection of related resources, presenting their functionality to users and applications
+- **Service**: part of a computer system managing a collection of related resources, presenting their functionality to users and applications.
-**server**: a running program (a process) that accepts requests from programs running on other computers (clients) to perform a service, and responds appropriately
+- **server**: a running program (a process) that accepts requests from programs running on other computers (clients) to perform a service, and responds appropriately.
-**client**: running process on networked computer sending service requests to server **remote invocation**: complete interaction between client and server to process single request
+- **client**: running process on networked computer sending service requests to server.
+- **remote invocation**: complete interaction between client and server to process single request.

-### Motivation
+## Motivation

-- Cost: cheaper to use many low-cost systems than one high-end system
+- Cost: cheaper to use many low-cost systems than one high-end system.
-- Capability: some problems too large for single system (memory, data storage, computational requirements)
+- Capability: some problems too large for single system (memory, data storage, computational requirements).
-- Concurrency: many problems have inherent options for parallelism
+- Concurrency: many problems have inherent options for parallelism.
-- Reliability: distributing redundant components minimizes probability faults impact user
+- Reliability: distributing redundant components minimizes probability faults impact user.
-- Integration: for organizations to interact, their systems need to interact
+- Integration: for organizations to interact, their systems need to interact.
-- Distribution: many applications inherently distributed as users are geographically spread (e.g. email, WWW)
+- Distribution: many applications inherently distributed as users are geographically spread (e.g. email, WWW).

-### Challenges
+## Challenges

-- Heterogeneity: different hardware, OS, programming languages, network technologies
+- Heterogeneity: different hardware, OS, programming languages, network technologies.
 - Openness: systems need to be extensible and support new services, protocols, etc.
-- Security: need to protect data and resources from unauthorized access and attacks
+- Security: need to protect data and resources from unauthorized access and attacks.
-- Scalability: system must work efficiently as it grows in size and complexity
+- Scalability: system must work efficiently as it grows in size and complexity.
-- Fault tolerance: system must continue to operate despite failures of components
+- Fault tolerance: system must continue to operate despite failures of components.
-- Transparency: hide complexity of distributed system from users and applications
+- Transparency: hide complexity of distributed system from users and applications.

-### Distributed system architectures
+## Distributed system architectures

-#### Logical architecture styles
+### Logical architecture styles

-##### Coupled architectures
+#### Coupled architectures

 - tightly coupled systems with high degree of interdependence
 - Adding/removing a component is non-trivial